Datavirke/datavirke.dk/content/experience.md

 ---

-## Migrating web application to AWS ECS using Terraform.
+## Migrating web application to AWS ECS using Terraform
 This project involved __Containerizing__ and lifting an existing PHP website hosted directly on EC2 instances into ECS, while moving to AWS-native services for databases (RDS) and session caching (AWS ElastiCache).